 BELL-TOWER OPEN DAYS

-Bell-tower Open Days give visitors the chance to climb the steps to the tower and see the bell-ringers in action.
-When the tower is not accessible the bell-ringers provide a set of ‘minibells’ (pictured).
+Bell tower Open Days give visitors the chance to climb the steps to the tower, discover some of the history of the Cathedral and its bells and see the bell-ringers in action.